How Your Personal Brand Is Critical to Your Military Transition

 Personal branding is the key to unlock possibilities and potential, particularly in the turbulent job market we're seeing today.

 Your personal brand is your value proposition.
-It’s what differentiates you from all the other transitioning veterans with your same skills and experiences.
-It’s also what sets you apart from the hundreds of civilians who’ll also compete against for every opportunity you’re interested in.
+It's what differentiates you from all the other transitioning veterans with your same skills and experiences.
+It's also what sets you apart from the hundreds of civilians you'll also compete against for every opportunity in which you're interested.

 Your experiences and skills are what you did.
 Your personal brand is where you tie your past into a narrative of who you are and what you can offer.